Please note that the application deadlines for Winter 2023 are as follows:

 Professional Master of Architecture:

 Summary of work experience.
 A minimum of 16 weeks of work experience is required.
-Further information and guidelines are provided at www.mcgill.ca/architecture/programs/professional/workexperience.
+Further information and guidelines are provided at mcgill.ca/architecture/programs/professional/workexperience.
 Please use the following:

 - Curriculum Vitae

-- A total of two (2) confidential letters of reference are required for your application: two (2) from academics OR one (1) from an academic and one (1) from a recent employer.
-Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application (Gmail, Yahoo, etc. domains cannot be accepted).
-Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate his/her position and full contact information at the institution.
-Please refer to www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents.
+- A total of two (2) confidential letters of reference are required for your application: two (2) from academics or one (1) from an academic and one (1) from a recent employer.
+Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application.
+Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate their position and full contact information at the institution.
+Please refer to mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 Completed Program Comparison